SorkinType/SplineSans/README.md

 License
 -------

-Spline Sans UI is available under the SIL Open Font License v1.1, for more details see [OFL.txt](OFL.txt).
+Spline Sans is available under the SIL Open Font License v1.1, for more details see [OFL.txt](OFL.txt).

 Contributions
 -------------